dortania/OpenCore-Install-Guide/ktext.md

 * **Windows and Linux note**: Kexts will look like normal folders in your OS, **double check** that the folder you are installing has a .kext extension visible(and do not add one manually if it's missing).
   * If any kext also includes a `.dSYM` file, you can simply delete it.
 They're only for debugging purposes.
 * **Location Note**: These files **must** be placed under `EFI/OC/Kexts/`.

+All kexts listed below can be found pre-compiled either from the GitHub links we provide below, or from the [Dortania Build Repo](https://dortania.github.io/builds/).

 ### Must haves